frostie/Stone-Smasher/README.md

 # **_Xerienstone_**

-> Note: The game is currently in a protoype phase.
+> Currently in a protoype phase.
 Once original sprites are created, screen shots of game play will be added to the repo.

 A 2D breakout-style game.